railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 ## 2. Configure Split DNS

-Without properly configuring our nameserver on Tailscale, we wouldn't be able to perform local DNS lookups for our private domains.
+Properly configuring our nameserver in Tailscale is essential for enabling local DNS lookups for our private domains.

 - Open the <a href="https://login.tailscale.com/admin/dns" target="_blank">DNS</a> page.